TechWarmup/Remote-Car-ESP-NOW-Protocol/README.md

+*Remarks
+*
-The folders of code is interchanged .
+* The folders of code is interchanged .
-So under controller folder you will get reciever .
+So under controller folder you will get reciever . and under reciever folder you will get controller .